PBMCube/ci-fire-starter/README.md

 (https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc).
 The modules are located in /application/modules.

-CI Fire Starter comes with 5 modules:
+CI Fire Starter comes with 4 modules:
-* admin - a simple administration tool
 * api - a place to build API functions
+* contact - a simple contact page with CAPTCHA
-* auth - a basic authentication module for logging in and out
+* users - a basic authentication module for registering and logging in and out
-* profile - a private page for users to view their basic information
 * welcome - the default landing page

+In addition to the modules, there are some core functions:
+* admin

 ##BASE CLASSES